jjonir/jpd16s/README.md

 Execution
 ---------
-Autoloads the file 'core.bin' and immediately starts execution.
+Autoloads the file 'core.bin' or the filename given as an argument and immediately starts execution.
-Does not produce any output.
+Does not produce any output by default.
+If the -d or --debug argument is given, there is a curses-based debug display.

 Implementation Progress
 -----------------------